MuteBard/ghostwriter/readMe.md

 After installing Node.js, you can set up the project by following these steps:

-1. Either copy the zip file or clone the repository to your computer.
+1. Either download the zip file or clone the repository to your computer.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install`